-Americans planning to buy a new or used car in 2021 might not see auto loan rates come down as drastically as the year before, but rock-bottom interest rates will still be on their side.
+Americans planning to buy new or used cars in 2021 might not see auto loan rates come down as drastically as the year before, but rock-bottom interest rates will still be on their side.

-Helping to keep interest rates low in 2021 is the Federal Reserve, which has signaled plans to keep borrowing costs pinned at zero until at least 2023 and run the economy hot as it recovers from the devastating coronavirus downturn.
-A key form of short-term borrowing, auto loan rates move in lockstep with Fed moves — directly influenced by the Fed’s benchmark interest rate, the federal funds rate.
+Helping to keep rates so borrower friendly in 2021 is the Federal Reserve, which has made clear it intends to stay the course through this year and quite possibly through 2022 as well, says Bankrate Chief Financial Analyst Greg McBride, CFA.
+A key form of short-term borrowing, auto loans are directly influenced by the Fed’s benchmark interest rate, the federal funds rate.

 Score a lower interest rate by focusing on your credit score

-But the key to whether you’ll be able to score that forecasted rate is your credit score.
+The key to whether you’ll be able to score the most favorable interest rates on a loan for a new or used car is your credit score.

-Generally speaking, the highest interest rates are reserved for those who might look riskier, based on their credit profile.
-According to data from Experian, the average annual percentage rates (APRs) on both used and new car loans were 20.67 percent and 13.97 percent, respectively, for individuals who have a credit score between 300-500.
-That compares with used and new car loan APRs of 4.08 percent and 3.24 percent, respectively, for those with top-tier ratings between 781-850.
+Generally speaking, the highest interest rates are reserved for those who might look riskier based on their credit profiles.
+According to data from Experian for the first quarter of 2021, the average annual percentage rates (APRs) on used and new car loans were 21.07 percent and 14.66 percent, respectively, for individuals with credit scores between 300 and 500.
+That compares with used and new car loan APRs of 3.71 percent and 2.41 percent, respectively, for those with top-tier scores between 781 and 850.

 Improving your credit score is the best way to boost your chances of qualifying for a more competitive interest rate.
-Making timely payments and keeping your credit utilization ratio low, diversifying your credit history and frequently monitoring your report should be on your radar.
-You may also be able to call your lender and negotiate a better offer or loan term with your lender if you have strong credit but feel like your rate isn’t competitive.
+Making timely payments and keeping your credit utilization ratio low, diversifying your credit mix and frequently monitoring your report should be on your radar.
+You may also be able to negotiate a better offer or loan term with your lender if you have strong credit but feel like your rate isn’t competitive.